msu-csc232-fa20/lab03/README.md

 ### Study Examples

 1. Study Box class hierarchy and how instances of these classes are created in [BoxDriver.cpp](src/BoxDriver.cpp)
+1. Compile and execute the Box driver.
+Once you have successfully done this, create additional types of box objects and explore their other operations.
+Recompile and observe the output of your updated program.
+Once that is working correctly, commit your changes with an appropriate commit message. _Make sure you're on your develop branch before you commit any changes_.

 ### Creating an Interface

-Discuss how C++ doesn't support interfaces, per se.
+C++ does not include the concept of an interface, _per se_ as other languages like Java.
+Instead, in order to create an interface, one usually creates an abstract class with all public, pure virtual method declarations and a destructor (See List C1-9).

+1. Create a new file in the `src` folder named `BoxInterface.h`.
+1. Type the code presented in C1-9 into this file.
+1. When you have completed this task, stage your new file and commit it:

+    ```bash
+    git add src/BoxInterface.h
+    git commit -m"LAB03 - Initial import of Box interface."
+    ```

+### Implementing an Interface

+Again, since C++ doesn't really support the notion of an "interface," we don't really _implement_ an interface like the way we do in other languages like Java.
+Instead, we ultimately _extend_ the abstract class that represents our interface.

 1. Modify `PlainBox` to be a subclass of the abstract class `Box` as described on page 46.

-### Implementing an Interface

-Discuss how this is done in C++.
+1. Recompile and execute the `BoxDriver`.
+Once you have this working, stage and commit your changes.

 ## Submission Details